bihor/fp_masterquiz/README.md

 - Reformatting source code and PHP 8 bugfix
 - Bugfix: optional checkbox.

-Changes in version 3.5.7:
+Changes in version 3.5.8:
+- Setting closed added: participation is than not possible.
+- Type added to a quiz-entry.
-- Bugfix for other languages than 0.
+- Bugfix for other languages than 0 and PHP 8 bugfix